izzicy/Icefire-Engine/README.md

 * Support for Timers

 (All the above can be used right now only if you're familiar with HTML and JavaScript.)

-# How to Run the Program
-Download and extract the ZIP file of the latest release or the repository itself.
-Open the file "Editor/Icefire Editor.html" in either Chrome or Firefox - no other browsers have been tested.
-This will bring up the game editor - it runs in your browser, fully offline.

 # How to Use the Editor
 The editor is made up of 3 tabs - the "Map" tab, the "Room Script" tab and the "Publish Game" tab.